apnadkarni/blt/doc/filmstrip.rst

     "vertical" (frames run left to right) or "horizontal" (frames run top to bottom).
 The default is "horizontal".

+  **-postscrollcommand** *cmdString*
+    Specifies a TCL command to invoked when the *filmstrip* widget is done scrolling frames.
+This is useful (when the **-animate** option is true) to know when the frame is positioned.
+The command will be invoked when the widget is scrolled into position.
+If *cmdString* is "", no command is invoked.
+The default is "".

   **-relheight** *number*
     Specifies the relative height of frames to the *filmstrip* window.
     *Number* is a number between 0.0 and 1.0.
 If *number* is "1.0", then